Board Of Directors

 EXECUTIVE COMMITTEE

-Christine Geltz – Past President: Christine is a retired energy efficiency consultant experienced in community outreach, stakeholder engagement, and marketing and social media.
+Christine Geltz, MA – Recording Secretary and Workshop Chair: Christine is a retired energy efficiency consultant experienced in community outreach, stakeholder engagement, and marketing and social media.
 She was a frequent speaker and conference presenter on energy efficiency topics who has served on the boards of directors for national energy services and energy manager professional associations.
 Christine holds a Bachelor of Arts degree in education from Concordia University Chicago and a Master of Arts degree in communications from Cal State Fullerton.
 She is also a professional musician and amateur painter with a passion for nurturing the arts in Monrovia and the region.
-Christine has served on the MAFA Board since 2006 and chaired the 2015 through 2019 Celebrate the Arts Shows and Chalkfests.
+Christine has served on the MAFA Board since 2006, chaired the 2015 through 2019 Celebrate the Arts Shows and Chalkfests, and served as Presidnt from 2016 to 2023.
 She was also the 2016 recipient of MAFA's Heart in the Arts Award.
 Assemblyman Chris Holden honored her as the 41st Assembly District's 2019 Woman of Distinction for the City of Monrovia for her work to promote access to the arts and art education in the area. christine@monroviafinearts.org

 BOARD MEMBERS AT LARGE